 Investments of an angel investor are usually better informed.

-Becoming an angel investor
+How to become an angel investor

 Nowadays it’s easier to start investing thanks to countless online platforms.

 Funding startups is risky, since there is no way of knowing if a company will survive, let alone be a success.
 It can be hard to value your investment because the startup has no track record or built up equity yet.
-It is possible you lose your investment, because the majority of startups do not survive.
+It is possible that you will lose your investment, because the majority of startups do not survive.
 If the startup does succeed, however, the returns can be very high.

 There is a possibility your share decreases in value.